bremerjp/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+The DOM or Document Object Model is a data representation of the objects that make up the structure and content on a web page.
+The DOM allows us to modify a web page using Javascript.

 2. What is an event?

+An event represents an action taken by user while interacting with a web page.
+Examples include clicking, hovering over an element, or tapping a key on the keyboard.

 3. What is an event listener?

+An event listener is a block of code that waits to run until a user performs an event.
+Example: the user clicks a button wich cause the code associated with the button to be run.

 4. Why would we convert a NodeList into an Array?

+We would convert a NodeList to an Array so we can use ES6 array methods such as forEach() on the list.

 5. What is a component?

+Components are reusable pieces of code comprised of HTML, CSS, and JavaScript.
+We use JavaScript to tie the component together and output it to the DOM.

 ### Git Set up